siusunhub/QuickBackup/README.md

 ```

 When a directory is deleted from the source, all files inside the matching destination directory are moved into `.quickbackup`.
 Subfolders are not recreated inside `.quickbackup`; all backup files are stored flat in that folder.

+## Row Status

+Each setting row has a status light at the left:

+- Green: monitoring is running for this row.
+- Yellow: row is ready, stopped, or not configured.
+- Red: row has an error, such as an empty path, missing folder, or matching source and destination paths.

+Hover over the status light to see the current row message.

+## Start Validation

+QuickBackup will not start monitoring unless at least one valid path pair is configured.
+A valid row requires:

+- `From path` is not empty.
+- `To path` is not empty.
+- `From path` and `To path` are not the same folder.
+- Both folders already exist.

+If autorun is enabled but validation fails at startup, QuickBackup shows the main window and does not start monitoring.

+While monitoring is running, row editing is locked.
+The source path, destination path, browse buttons, backup checkbox, add button, and remove buttons are disabled until monitoring is stopped.

 ## Settings File